San Juan Wilderness

 Safety and Current Conditions

-Boating safety should be foremost in visitors' minds.
-Check U.S. Coast Guard reports and always wear personal flotation devices.
-Be extra fire cautious during the dry summer months.
+Boating safety should be foremost in the minds of visitors in the waters surrounding the islands.
+Check for National Weather Service storm warnings at http://www.weather.gov/, and always wear personal flotation devices.
+Visitors to Matia Island should be especially fire cautious during the dry summer months.